boldbi/bold-bi-docs/docs/security-configuration/single-sign-on/oauth-2.0-support/okta.md

 ### Steps to register the Bold BI application

-1. Login to the Okta website with an admin account.
+1. Login to the Okta website using an admin account.

     ![Admin page](/static/assets/site-administration/oauth-support/images/adminlogin.png)

-2. Click `Applications` in the header menu.
+2. Please click on the `Applications` option in the header menu.

     ![Application page](/static/assets/site-administration/oauth-support/images/application.png)

-3. Click `Add Application` button.
+3. Click the `Add Application` button.

     ![Add Application](/static/assets/site-administration/oauth-support/images/addapp.png)

-4. Click `web` and proceed with `Next`.
+4. Click on `web` and proceed to the `Next` step.

     ![Application type](/static/assets/site-administration/oauth-support/images/createweb.png)

-5. Fill in the following application details in the next page and click `Done`.
+5. Please fill in the following application details on the next page and click `Done`.

 	*  Name
 	*  Login Redirect URIs